 As obnoxious as it is to have people stoically refuse to admit that rock is, in fact, not dead, it's more obnoxious still to have a critic point out how patently absurd that statement is.
 So I'll refrain from falling down that particular rabbit hole.
 Needless to say, LA’s Void Vator plays some damn fine rock ‘n’ roll with the best of ‘em, and, from all accounts, they've got nowhere to go but up.
-With Stranded, their new massive 6-track EP, these boys are currently on the last(ish) leg of a national tour.
+This past April saw the release of Stranded as a 6-track EP, but here, after catching the eye of Ripple Music, it has been re-released as an album, with 2 brand new tracks in tow.
 If there was e’er a time to dust out the cobwebs and get back into chorus slinging high energy rock, yer looking at it.

 Robots of the Ancient World.
 If that moniker--and the accompanying artwork--doesn’t conjure a spaced-out and otherwise smoke-afflicted ethos, I urge you to back away from this decidedly cosmic Kyussian watering hole before it's too late.
 That's right.
 This impressive debut is comfortably tied to the generator rattlin’ desert rock of terra firma, yet brings enough psychedelic and astral gravitas to give credence to their cosmos-trawling identity.
 An appropriate Carl Sagan sample only adds to the ambiance--but really, isn't that an inevitability?

 Before this particular scribe gets too mired in the nitty-gritty, let’s make two facts abundantly clear: 1).
 Cosmic Riders is a highly enjoyable album, quite possibly one of the genre’s best this year, and 2). as an up-n-coming stoner/desert/doom crew, Robots of the Ancient World can hang, quite comfortably, with the best of ‘em.